CERT/CC

 --buffer-size=SIZE

-Set the initial (maximum) size of the buffer to use for holding the records, in bytes.
+Set the maximum size of the buffer to use for holding the records, in bytes.
 A larger buffer means fewer temporary files need to be created, reducing the I/O wait times.
 The default maximum for this buffer is near 2GB.
-If the buffer cannot be allocated, the requested size is reduced by 25% and the allocation is attempted again.
-This cycle continues until a buffer is allocated or the minimum buffer size is reached.
 The SIZE may be given as an ordinary integer, or as a real number followed by a suffix K, M or G, which represents the numerical value multiplied by 1,024 (kilo), 1,048,576 (mega), and 1,073,741,824 (giga), respectively.
 For example, 1.5K represents 1,536 bytes, or one and one-half kilobytes.
 (This value does not represent the absolute maximum amount of RAM that rwdedupe will allocate, since additional buffers will be allocated for reading the input and writing the output.)

 --output-path=PATH